-- 1. Business experts analyse a template row by row, column by column, including the header information (e.g., title of a template) and related documentation (in particular Business Logs). - 2.
-In case of an open table (with unknown number of rows) the key columns are identified and annotated as typed or explicit dimensions.
+1. Business experts analyse a template row by row, column by column, including the header information (e.g. title of a template) and related documentation (in particular Business Logs).

+2. In case of an open table (with unknown number of rows) the key columns are identified and annotated as typed or explicit dimensions.
 They serve as a key to each row.
-If among columns there is no candidate for the key, or the number of potential keys is high a new column serving as an artificial key is added to a table. - 3.
-HD metric (primary characteristic) must be assigned to every data cell, either as a property of a table and hence applying to the entire content of a table (all cells in a table), or to all rows or columns, - Remaining applicable business properties (pairs of dimension-members) are assigned to data cells similarly as in case of metrics, as a table header or for one or more rows/columns,

-5. Consistency of characteristics is verified and (optionally) DPM is updated for required but missing metrics or remaining business properties (dimensions, domains and members).
+If among columns there is no candidate for the key, or the number of potential keys is high a new column serving as an artificial key is added to a table.

+3. HD metric (primary characteristic) must be assigned to every data cell, either as a property of a table and hence applying to the entire content of a table (all cells in a table), or to all rows or columns, assigned to data cells similarly as in case of metrics, as a table header or for one or more rows/columns, required but missing metrics or remaining business properties (dimensions, domains and members).